zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 What is this user space?
 An operating system consists of two parts: user space and kernel.
 The kernel runs with higher privileges and conducts core operating system tasks like memory management, process creation, block I/O management, and network implementation.
 The user space is everything else in the operating system, including applications like `bash` and `ip`.
 A container only simulates user space because, as a Linux process, it uses the host operating system's Linux kernel.

-So a host OS can have multiple containers, but they will all use host OS kernel.
-This makes containers blazing fast to deploy and remove, because you're skipping the overhead of simulating the kernel or hardware—as in the case of a virtual machine.
+So a host OS can have multiple containers, but they will all use the host OS kernel.
+This makes containers blazing fast to deploy, because you're skipping the overhead of simulating the kernel or hardware—as in the case of a virtual machine.

 ### Docker